Crystalline Sponge Technology

 Typical Use Cases

 Crystalline sponge technology could be used to accelerate and lower the cost of absolute chemical structure analysis in a wide range of scientific endeavors.
-Three practical examples are summarized below.
+Four practical examples are summarized below.